Vivian-Xie/Interactive-Lab-Hub/Lab 6/README.md

 ## User Testing

 **What happened:**
-Both participants counted the objects shown on the screen and pressed their buttons to submit answers.
+All participants counted the objects shown on the screen and pressed their buttons to submit answers.
-Participant 1 pressed 14 times(around 4+s).
+- Participant 1 pressed 14 times(around 4+s).
-Participant 2 pressed 14 times and finished faster (around 3.9s).
+- Participant 2 pressed 14 times and finished faster (around 3.9s).
-Participant 3 pressed 13 times and hesitated near the end.
+- Participant 3 pressed 13 times and hesitated near the end.
-Participant 2’s answer was correct and won the round.
+- Participant 2’s answer was correct and faster, Winner.

 **What surprised them:**
 - **Participant 2:** “Not knowing the other player’s progress made it intense.”